eliasu/stegreif_25/content/collections/programme/en/freebrahms.md

       values:
         type: bard_quotes
         size: small
-        quote: '#freebrahms is a brilliantly successful balancing act, free and adventurous, peppered with great ideas and a successful mix of performance, staging and improvisation.'
+        quote: 'freebrahms is a brilliantly successful balancing act, free and adventurous, peppered with great ideas and a successful mix of performance, staging and improvisation.'
         author: 'Esslinger Zeitung, 01.05.2018'
   -
     type: paragraph